FLAT: Fused Lasso Regression with Adaptive Minimum Spanning Tree with Applications on Thermohaline Circulation: Simulation

 The comparison based on the measures of estimations shows the similar conclusion in Table \ref{tab3.1}, where the mean values of the different measures across all spatial points $i\in[n]$ for each dimension $k\in[p]$ are computed and reported for each individual parameter $\beta_1$, $\beta_2$ and $\beta_3$ under the different data-generating settings.
 For each dimension of spatial parameter $\bm{\beta}$, FLAT achieves the dominated performance in estimation in terms of RMSE, MAE and SD compared to the classic methods GWR and SCC.
 Besides, FLAT shows more stable estimations with increasing local dependency from DGP1 to DGP5, while GWR can hardly handle the strong spatial correlation.

 The comparison based on the measures of clustering is shown in Table \ref{tab3.2}.
 As shown in the first row of Figure \ref{fig3.1}, true spatial parameters have spatial clustering patterns.
 We conduct the identical standard DBSCAN clustering algorithm with the estimations by GWR, SCC and FLAT and calculate the RI, ARI, SC, and CHI, which measure the similarity between the discrete spatial heterogeneity and the detected clusters of coefficients in different dimensions.
 Thus, more accurate clustering results will indicate better capture of discrete spatial heterogeneity.
-As the Table \ref{tab3.2}, FLAT achieves better performance with higher RI, ARI, SC and CHI compared to the classic methods GWR and SCC, which indicates the effectiveness of FLAT in detecting the discrete spatial heterogeneity in practice.
-Similar conclusions are found with other data-generating processes, and we include the additional numerical results in \ref{ANR}.
+FLAT achieves better performance with higher RI, ARI, SC and CHI compared to the classic methods GWR and SCC, which indicates the effectiveness of FLAT in detecting the discrete spatial heterogeneity in practice.

-\section{Real data analysis}
+\section{Real Data Analysis}

 We apply the FLAT method to study the seawater temperature-salinity (T-S) relationship, which is a critical oceanographic topic with both scientific and practical relevance.
 In physical ocean dynamics, seawater density is jointly influenced by temperature (which decreases density) and salinity (which increases density).
 When horizontal gradients of temperature and salinity are spatially opposed, their effects on density become reinforcing \citep{flament1985evolving, rudnick1996intensive}.
 This phenomenon, known as Temperature-Salinity (T-S) compensation, arises from the counteracting contributions of thermal and haline gradients.
 Globally, density distributions are largely governed by thermal gradients due to their generally larger magnitude compared to salinity gradients \citep{reid1969sea, roden1975north}.